Excellent ring: Definition of (quasi-)excellence

 A ring $R$ is called quasi-excellent if it is a G-ring and J-2 ring.
 It is called excellent^{pg 214} if it is quasi-excellent and universally catenary.
-In practice almost all Noetherian rings are universally catenary, so there is little difference between excellent and quasi-excellent rings.

 A scheme is called excellent or quasi-excellent if it has a cover by open affine subschemes with the same property, which implies that every open affine subscheme has this property.

 Properties

 Because an excellent ring $R$ is a G-ring, it is Noetherian by definition.
 Because it is universally catenary, every maximal chain of prime ideals has the same length.
 This is useful for studying the dimension theory of such rings because their dimension can be bounded by a fixed maximal chain.
 In practice, this means infinite-dimensional Noetherian rings which have an inductive definition of maximal chains of prime ideals, giving an infinite-dimensional ring, cannot be constructed.

 Schemes

 Given an excellent scheme $X$ and a locally finite type morphism $f:X'\to X$, then $X'$ is excellent^{pg 217}.